Spectral Line Workshop

 'rms':'box[[10pix,10pix],[100pix,50pix]]'}

-Use the ia tool to get the spectral profile at each of the 3 positions and an off-source noise box and write them to text files.
+tool to obtain the spectral profile at each of the three positions, along with an off-source noise box, and save them to text files.

 ia.open('NGC660_line.clean.image')